jrandj/aws-security-specialty/README.md

 1. Your manager has tasked you with developing a solution to allow a new customer, having an external account, to store objects into an S3 bucket in your production account.
 Your manager requires that all objects stored in the S3 bucket by the customer must be owned by the production account and not the customer.
 Which of the following solutions is best suited to address this requirement?
     * Create an IAM role in the production account that allows the customer to assume this role that provides the necessary permissions to store objects in the production account bucket.
 Three different approaches can be used to allow the external account to gain access to the S3 bucket in the production account.
 This can be achieved by using either the bucket's ACL, the bucket's policy, or creating an IAM role in the production account that the customer from the external account can assume.
 Implementing a solution using either the bucket's ACL or creating a bucket policy to allow the external account access to the production account's S3 bucket results in the copied object being owned by the external account and not the production account.
 The best-suited approach is to have the customer assume a role that provides the necessary permissions to copy objects to the S3 bucket.
 When the customer assumes the IAM role, the customer temporarily becomes an identity in the production account, which results in the copied object in the S3 bucket being owned by the production account.

+1. A company has set up a structure to ensure that their S3 buckets always have logging enaabled.
+If there are any changes to the configuration to an S3 bucket, a config rule gets checked.
+If logging is disabled, a Lambda function is invoked.
+This Lambda function will again enable logging on the S3 bucket.
+Now there is an issue being encountered with the entire flow.
+You have verified that the Lambda function has been invoked.
+But when logging is disabled for the bucket, the Lambda function does not enable it again.
+What could be the issue?
+	* The most probable cause is that the Lambda function does not have the appropriate permissons on the S3 bucket.

+1. You are working as a Security Architect for an investment bank.
+Your client wants help setting up a way to manage access to the AWS Console and various services on multiple AWS accounts for their employees.
+They are starting out small but expect to provide AWS-hosted services to their 20,000 employees within the year.
+They currently have Active Directory on-premises, use VMware to host their VMs.
+They want something that will allow for minimal administrative overhead.
+Which option is best for them?
+	* Connect the multiple accounts with AWS Organizations.
+Configure Active Directory Federation Services in the on-premises data center and establish a trust between AWS and Microsoft Active Directory Federation Services.
+Direct the users to the ADFS sign-in web page.
+Simple AD is the best choice if you have 5,000 or fewer users.

+1. You have written a Lambda function which will be invoked by an EventBridge rule any time a user adds an Internet Gateway in your VPC.
+The function is designed to terminate all Internet Gateways as an additional precaution to prevent your systems from being exposed to the internet.
+However when you test the configuration by launching an Internet Gateway in your VPC, the gateway is never deleted.
+What could be the reason for this?
+	* EventBridge may not have permission to trigger the function, and the function execution role may not have permission to terminate internet gateways.

 ### Data Protection

 1. In your organisation, a customer-managed key named TestCMK has been created for a new project.
 This key is supposed to be used only by related AWS services in this project including EC2 and RDS in region us-west-2.
 For security concerns, you need to make sure that no other services can encrypt or decrypt using this CMK.
 In the meantime, EC2 and RDS should use the key without issues.
 How should you implement this?